asaikali/spring-observability/config/README.md

 ### Metrics Controller

-In the metrics version, we add a counter for counting the number of generated quotes
+In the metrics version, we add a counter for tracking the number of generated quotes:

 ```java
 @RestController